Why was CNN+ dropped shortly after debut? - NewsBreak

 “That turned out to be a completely ridiculous prediction,” Abrams said.
 “Was it group think?
 What made them believe that the brand was that popular?”

-Abrams said this will be remembered as one of the “great failures” in media.Putin tells forces not to storm stronghold in Mariupol
+Abrams said this will be remembered as one of the “great failures” in media.Suspect in death of Queens mom Orsolya Gaal arrested after body found in duffel bag: NYPD

 Frank Sesno, a former Washington bureau chief for CNN and now the director of strategic initiatives at George Washington University, said on “Dan Abrams Live” that this was a “colossal miscalculation” by CNN.